thedzy/Python/Includes/Dialogs/README.md

 # Dialogs
 Samples of GUI dialogs

+## popup_cocoa_dialog_example.py
+GUI dialog to message the user, customisable with buttons
 ## popup_input.py
 GUI dialog to get a text input from the user, optionally hidden from screen
 ## popup_list.py